-This policy provides updated guidance for JBSA members who are returning to work after completing home isolation due to confirmed or suspected COVID-19 infection.
-This guidance memorandum rescinds guidance previously given on 30 March in GM #21.
+This policy provides the guidance for JBSA members who are returning to work after completing home isolation due to confirmed or suspected COVID-19 infection.
 This policy does NOT apply to those under 14-day Restriction of Movement or 14-day quarantine for exposure to a known COVID-19 patient.

 Two methods may be used to release a member from home isolation, test based and non-test based.
-Symptom-based criteria is different for Health Care Personnel.
-Active Duty members may return to work after the following conditions are met:
+Active Duty members may return to work after the following conditions are met.

 - a.
 Test based criteria: If a test will be conducted to determine you are still contagious, return to work after the following THREE conditions are met: - 1) No fever (temperature<100.4), without the use of fever reducing medicine AND - 2) Improvement of respiratory symptoms (e.g., improved cough, shortness of breath) AND - 3) Confirmed result of two consecutive negative tests, 24 hours apart - b.
-Symptom-based criteria: Return to work after the following THREE conditions are met: - 1) No fever (temperature <100.4) for past 72 hours, without fever reducing Medicine AND - 2) Improvement of respiratory symptoms (e.g., improved cough, shortness of breath) AND - 3) At least 10 days have passed since symptoms first appeared
+Non-test-based criteria: Return to work after the following THREE conditions are met: - 1) No fever (temperature <100.4) for past 72 hours, without fever reducing Medicine AND - 2) Improvement of respiratory symptoms (e.g., improved cough, shortness of breath) AND - 3) At least 7 days have passed since symptoms first appeared